-and Refuse Allies Then All Will Be Well.
+If United States Will Furnish Them and Refuse Allies Then All Will Be Well.

-Berlin, via London.-Germany's reply to the protest of the United States | biennial session in this city, the Layagainst designation of a naval war men's Missionary Convention of the zone about the British Isles is couched in the most friendly terms, but of the Mississippi left the matter of firmly maintains the position of Ger- date and place of next meeting with many as already announced.
+Berlin, via London.-Germany's reply to the protest of the United States against designation of a naval war men's Missionary Convention of the zone about the British Isles is couch- Southern Presbyterian Church East firmly maintains the position of Ger- date and place of next meeting with many as already announced.

-The note, which has been transmitted to Washington through the Rev. Dr. Egbert W. Smtih, executive American Embassy, explains that Germany's action was made necessary by ville, on "That Which is Committed Great Britain's policy of attempting to Us"; W. E. Doughty, educational to cut off the food supply of the Ger- secretary laymen's movement, New man civil population by a method York, Intercession, the Highest Form never recognized in international law. chantmen to fly neutral flags, equip- ment, New York, "Leaving Your Mark ping them with artillery and ordering on the World." them to destroy submarines, Germany | The chief thing remarked upon Although the extent of the sea contends, renders nugatory the right of search and gives Germany the size of the convention, which, alright to attack English shipping.
+The note, which has been transmitted to Washington through the many's action was made necessary by ville, on "That Which is Committed Great Britain's policy of attempting to Us"; W. E. Doughty, educational to cut off the food supply of the German civil population by a method never recognized in international law.

+England's course in ordering merchantmen to fly neutral flags, equipping them with artillery and ordering them to destroy submarines, Germany contends, renders nugatory the right zones of war proclaimed by Germany of search and gives Germany the right to attack English shipping.

-The reply closes with the expresmay prevail upon Great Britain "to return to the principles of international law recognized prior to the outbreak of the war" and in particular obtain observance of the Declaration of London.
+The reply closes with the expression of hope that the United States break of the war" and in particular obtain observance of the Declaration of London.
 If this were done, the note explains, Germany would recognize in this, says the reply an invaluable service toward a more humane conduct of the war and would act in accordance with the new situation thus created.